25 Easy Ways to Keep Cool and Cut Air Conditioner Costs

 - Take a cold shower: You take a warm shower in the winter to warm up, so why not take a cold one in the summer to cool down?
 A cool or cold shower will reduce your body’s core temperature making you feel much better.
 A cool shower is also great for the skin and your blood circulation.
 A cold shower might even help improve your overall health.

 - Wear cooler clothing (or even get naked!): To reduce your body’s temperature put on some shorts and wear a t-shirt.
 Cooler clothing will make you feel much better and you won’t have to worry about having to turn on the AC.
 You might even want to strip down to your underwear if you live alone.
-This will keep you cool and no one will even to know!
+This will keep you cool and no one will even need to know!

 - Sleep under the stars: During summer nights a great way to beat the heat is to get out of the house and sleep outside.
 If you have a backyard why not pitch a tent?
 This is a great way to spend some quality time with the family.
 You can create a small campfire, cook up some food and perhaps even take turns telling ghost stories.